 Onboarding starts from the moment a role is opened, because any candidate could become a successful hire.
 That means any moment during the candidate experience could really be the start of the employee experience.

 - Getting comprehensive hiring manager insight into the opportunity and team culture – so the successful candidate has had a consistent, coherent message from their first recruiter contact.

 - Debriefing HR and hiring managers fully on interviewing candidates – so the candidate/employee experience feels personal and empathetic.
 Small things like “so-and-so mentioned you’re about to get married!” let new hires know you care.

 - Helping new hires prepare for their first day, just like you’d help candidates prepare for an interview.
 Being there for any “silly” questions new hires’ mightn’t want to bother HR with.
 Welcoming them on their first day – not dropping off after the job offer.

 - Remaining a trusted point-of-contact for new hires, recognizing they might confide issues to you they mightn’t with anyone else in the business.
 Having a coffee after the first month is an easy action that could have a huge impact.

-The point is, the candidate experience shouldn’t fade away but continue, seamlessly, into the employee experience.
+The candidate experience shouldn’t fade away but continue seamlessly throughout the employee experience.
 That’s when your investment into candidate experience pays back most – by delivering engaged, productive new hires who’ll deliver more value for the business.